Capital City: Belfast

 Northern Ireland is located in the north-east of the island of Ireland, and shares a border to the south and west with the Republic of Ireland, while the North Channel can be found to the north and the Irish Sea to the south-east.

-A country that contains beautiful scenery, ranging from rugged coastlines to gentle fruit-growing regions of Armagh.
+When moving to Northern Ireland from England you will witness a country that contains beautiful scenery, ranging from rugged coastlines to gentle fruit-growing regions of Armagh.
 Its highest point is the Slieve Donard mountain sitting at 848 metres above sea level in the Mountains of Mourne.
 Meanwhile, its longest river is the River Bann, which runs for 129 kilometres.
-Lough Neagh is the country’s largest lake and it is not only 392 km² in size, but is also the largest freshwater lake in the British Isles.
+Lough Neagh is the country’s largest lake and it is not only 392 km² in size but is also the largest freshwater lake in the British Isles.

 It also has a UNESCO World Heritage Site in the form of the Giant’s Causeway, which is an area of approximately 40,000 interlocking basalt columns, located in County Antrim on the north coast.